devtin/PLS/README.md

 # RUNNING

+Make sure you have `nohup` installed.
 Give running permissions to our run.sh script

 ```sh
 $ chmod +x run.sh